modularizer/Gulfer/BUILD_AAB_INSTRUCTIONS.md

 ### Build succeeds but AAB is not signed
 - Check that `signingConfig signingConfigs.release` is set in the `release` buildType (already configured)

+### Warning: "There is no deobfuscation file associated with this App Bundle"
+- This is a warning, not an error - your AAB will still work
+- R8/ProGuard must be enabled to generate the mapping file
+- ProGuard is enabled by default (see `android/gradle.properties`)
+- After building with `./gradlew bundleRelease`, find the mapping file at: `android/app/build/outputs/mapping/release/mapping.txt`
+- Upload it in Play Console when uploading your AAB (see Step 4.5 above)
+- If the mapping file doesn't exist:
+  - Verify `android.enableProguardInReleaseBuilds=true` is set in `android/gradle.properties`
+  - Rebuild your AAB: `cd android && ./gradlew clean bundleRelease`
+  - Check that the build completed successfully without errors

 ## Important Notes